14 Dec Our Top Predictions for Digital Marketing Trends in 2021

 4. Businesses Prioritizing Customer Retention

-The pandemic’s negative impact on the economy has been massive, and as a result has heavily influenced the way people are spending their money.
+Many of the digital marketing trends in 2021 will stem from last year’s pandemic.
+The pandemic’s negative impact on the economy has been massive, and as a result, has heavily influenced the way people are spending their money.
 Even when the COVID-19 crisis improves and ends, many industries and customers will still need time to financially bounce back and recover.
 As a result, businesses have moved to a more customer-centric approach, prioritizing customer retention over customer acquisition.
 This means that businesses are placing a larger focus on managing relationships with existing customers and clients, rather than banking on gaining brand-new ones.

 5. Brands Being Socially Aware